AbhinavS8/camera-object-detection/README.md

 ## EC2 Tracking Services

 The tracking subsystem runs as long-running processes on an EC2 instance.
+Uses EC2 instead of Lambda to persist tracking state over time.

 ### ec2_sqs_buffer.py